sethfischer/nissan-leaf-obd-manual/source/glossary.rst

         A term referring to a vehicle's self-diagnostic and reporting capability.

+    parameter ID
+        A hexadecimal code used to identify data on a CAN bus.

+    PID
+        Abbreviation for :term:`parameter ID`.

     SAE J1962
         Document published by `SAE International`_ titled *Diagnostic Connector Equivalent to ISO/DIS 15031-3:December 14, 2001*.
 This document
         specifies the functional requirements for the physical :term:`OBD-II` :term:`diagnostic connector`.
 The equivalent international standard is :term:`ISO 15031-3`.

+    terminal application
+        Application that sends and receives text data over a serial interface.

     Type A diagnostic connector
         A :term:`diagnostic connector` defined in Figure A.1 of